ecthiender/daak.nvim/README.md

-# daak.nvim - the original postman
+# 🚧 daak.nvim - the original postman 🚧

+🚧  WORK IN PROGRESS! 🚧

 daak.nvim is a simple neovim plugin to make HTTP and GraphQL requests.
 You don't have to leave your editor, and you can fully edit, manipulate, inspect request